Okpainmo/opensky_flight_dashboard/README.md

 ## Dashboard login credentioals.

 The project consist of an admin login through which you can gain access to the main flight dashboard.
-Here are the login credentials for to gain access.
+Here are the login credentials to gain access.
 1. Username: hamoye (case sensitive)
 2. password: 426693